ricardoquesada/unijoysticle2/SELLING_DEVICES.md

 ## Official store

 I sell the Unijoysticle on Tindie.
-If you can purchase it from my Tindie store, it helps funding the project.
+If you can purchase it from my Tindie store, great!
+It helps funding the project.

 | Product | Image |
 | ------- | ----- |